frePPLe/frepple/doc/integration-guide/odoo-connector.rst

         on the odoo user interface:
           CONTENT_SECURITY_POLICY = "frame-ancestors 'self' domain-of-your-odoo-server;"

+    * | if frePPLe and Odoo are installed on 2 different domains (example: https://myfrepple.frepple.com
+    *   and https://myodoo.odoo.com), then following lines need to be added:
+    *     X_FRAME_OPTIONS = None
+          SESSION_COOKIE_SAMESITE = "none"            # NOTE: "none", not None
+          CSRF_COOKIE_SAMESITE = "none"               # NOTE: "none", not None

   * **Configure parameters**

     * | odoo.url: URL of the Odoo server